Qateel Shifai: Death and legacy

 Qateel Shifai died on 11 July 2001 in Lahore, Pakistan.

 Over 20 collections of verse and over 2,500 film songs for Pakistani and Indian films were published.
 He wrote songs for 201 Pakistani and Indian films.
-His talent crossed the borders.
+His talent has transcended national borders.
 His poetry has been translated into numerous languages including Hindi, Gujarati, English, Russian and Chinese.
-On Qateel Shifai's 11th death anniversary in 2012, in an interview to a major newspaper, a prominent literary figure Dr Salahuddin Darvesh said, "Shifai was one of those great poets of 20th century who had gained international recognition."
+On Qateel Shifai's 11th death anniversary in 2012, Salahuddin Darvesh, a literary figure, said in an interview, "Shifai was one of those great poets of 20th century who had gained international recognition."